Measuring birational derived splinters: Preliminaries

 \begin{example} [Differences in prime characteristic] Let $E$ be an elliptic curve over a field of prime characteristic $p$.
 The multiplication by $p$ morphism $[p]\colon E \to E$ is finite and surjective.
-From \cite[Example 2.11]{Bhatt:2012}, we know that $\mathcal{O}_E \xrightarrow{ntrl.} [p]_\ast \mathcal{O}_E$ does not split, so $E$ cannot be a derived splinter.
-Yet, as it is regular \cite[Lemma 3.16]{Lank/Venkatesh:2025} shows it is a birational derived splinter. \end{example}
+From \cite[Example 2.11]{Bhatt:2012}, we know that $\mathcal{O}_E \xrightarrow{ntrl.} [p]_\ast \mathcal{O}_E$ does not split because the induced map on $H^1$ is zero, so $E$ cannot be a derived splinter.
+Yet, as it is regular, \Cref{lem:LV25} shows it is a birational derived splinter. \end{example}